AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ### Can I pivot from Data Science to Software Engineering?

-Indeed many people may find Data Science way too theorethical, thus no guarantees - that you will get to the general distribution.
+Indeed many people may find Data Science way too theorethical, thus no guarantees - that you will get to the actual *population*.
 Afterall Software Engineering is about building actual stuff you can use, whereas Data Science more about pointing at the significance of some data.
 So Yes, the Software Engineeing is cool, and no shame in switching to that.

 ### What Should I learn next to be a good coder?